QLD First homebuyers rush to secure $20,000 grant by June 30

 “These grants are helping Queenslanders achieve what otherwise they may not have been able to – the great Australian dream of owning your own home – while also generating jobs in the building industry and related sectors.”

-So even though there are only a short time left, you absolutely can still get it done and get approval before June 30.”
+So even though there is only a short time left, you absolutely can still get it done and get approval before June 30.”

 To make a booking, you can call us on 1300 337 447 or make a booking online.